alfredapp/google-drive-workflow/FAQ.md

 ### How do I report an issue?

-Accurate and thorough information is crucial for a proper diagnosis.
-When reporting issues, please include the output of running `!gddiagnostic` in Alfred, in addition to:
+Accurate and thorough information is crucial for a proper diagnosis. **At a minimum, your report should include:**

-* The [debugger](https://www.alfredapp.com/help/workflows/advanced/debugger/) output.
-Perform the failing action and click *Copy* on the top right.
+* The output of running `!gddiagnostic`.
-* Details on what you did, what happened, and what you expected to happen.
-A short video of the steps with the debugger open may help to find the problem faster.
+* The [debugger](https://www.alfredapp.com/help/workflows/advanced/debugger/) output of the failing action.